sylabs/examples/message-broker/rabbitmq/README.md

 #### Setting up the environment

-To run this example, we will work on a folder called `rabbitmq` located at the home directory.You can create it with the next command like so:
+To run this example, we will work on a folder called `rabbitmq` located at the home directory.
+You can create it with the next command like so:

 ```
 $ mkdir ~/rabbitmq